Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Interpretation of SMEFT constraints in different schemes

 We present here the theoretical signal strengths, expanded to linear order in the WCs, in the NDR scheme:

 and the BMHV one:

 where $\mathrm{Y} \equiv [\;W^{+}W^{-},\;ZZ,\;b\bar b,\;\tau^{+}\tau^{-},\;\mu^{+}\mu^{-}]$.

 In~\cref{fig:BMHVvsNDR} we display the two-dimensional \(\Delta\chi^{2}\) contours for the single-Higgs production fit in the $(c_{Qt}^{1},\,c_{Qt}^{8})$ plane.
-This result highlights the scheme dependence introduced by the choice of $\gamma_{5}$-continuation prescription (NDR vs.\ BMHV).
+This result highlights the scheme dependence introduced by the choice of $\gamma_{5}$-continuation prescription.
 The analysis is restricted to four-top-quark operators and the fit retains all linear, quadratic, and mixed (cross) terms in~\cref{eq:signalstrengthNDR,eq:signalstrengthBMHV}.

 As can be inferred from~\cref{fig:BMHVvsNDR}, the fit can distinguish between $c^{1}_{Qt}$ and $c^{8}_{Qt}$ in NDR but finds a flat direction for $c^{1}_{Qt}+ c_F c^{8}_{Qt}$ in BHMV.
 This can be understood by inspecting~\cref{eq:MgghOS4t}: in the BMHV scheme, contributions of the type shown in~\cref{fig:4t_2loop_gtt} vanish, leaving a degeneracy in the WCs.
 Conversely, in the NDR scheme, they are non-vanishing and are proportional to the linear combination $c^{1}_{Qt} + \left(c_A -\dfrac{c_F}{2} \right) c^{8}_{Qt}$, which lifts the degeneracy.